-Update March 30: Since writing this blog post a month and a half ago, it has become clear to me that it’s entirely possible that I could indeed have contracted the coronavirus.
-I have not been tested, nor will I be.
+Update March 30, 2020: Since writing this blog post a month and a half ago, it has become clear to me that it’s entirely possible that I could indeed have contracted the coronavirus.
+I did not have the opportunity to be tested then, so I’ll never know.
 I’ve left this post up as a first-hand account of what the general mindset was like in mid-February, before we knew that COVID-19 would explode into a global pandemic.
-I feel very dumb and very lucky.

 I just spent a week in Indonesia for work and began experiencing flu symptoms during my last two days there.
 Which is not surprising: Indonesia has no officially confirmed cases of the coronavirus, but it’s peak flu season and I spent the week traversing three cities and having in-depth conversations with at least thirty people.
 The domestic flights within Indonesia were basically symphonies of coughing.
 It’s a miracle I held on until the very end.